- Jury Duty Information

 Jury Duty Information

 The following is general information about jury duty in all four counties in the 8th Judicial District.
-For more information about your rights and duties as a juror, visit the Juror Rights page on the Kansas Bar Association website.
+For more information about your rights and duties as a juror, please read Serving as a Juror: Your Rights and Duties (PDF).
+For additional information, visit the Juror Rights page on the Kansas Bar Association website.

 For county-specific information (including the status of jury trials, where to report, etc.), please view the appropriate county's Jury Duty Information page:

-The jury questionnaire form must be filled out by you and returned in the self-addressed, stamped envelope provided to you within seven days of your receipt.
+The jury questionnaire form must be filled out by you either online or returned in the self-addressed, stamped envelope provided to you within seven days of your receipt.
 The questionnaire is for the purpose of assisting the judge and attorneys in the jury selection process.

 Any person willfully or corruptly making false answers to any of the questions shall be deemed guilty of a Class A misdemeanor.
 Failure to answer questions shall be punishable with contempt of court.
 (K.S.A.
 43-161).
 Regardless of your personal situation, all juror questionnaires must be completed and returned for processing.